pxslip/db-studio/docs/extensions/panels.md

 ## Panel Component

-The panel component is the part of your extension that will be rendered by the Directus App whenever your panel should be used for data visualization in a dashboard within the Insights module.
+The panel component is the part of your extension that will be rendered by the DB Studio App whenever your panel should be used for data visualization in a dashboard within the Insights module.
 This panel component has to be Vue component.
 The most straightforward way to write a Vue component is to use the Vue Single File Component syntax.